 - Your doctor may discourage you from running, playing tennis, squatting, and doing other things that put a lot of stress on the joint.

-The younger you are when you have the surgery and the more stress you put on the joint, the more likely it is that you will eventually need a second surgery to replace the first artificial joint.
+The younger you are when you have the surgery and the more stress you put on the joint, the more likely it is that you will later need a second surgery to replace the first artificial joint.
 Over time, the components wear down or may loosen and need to be replaced.

 Your artificial joint should last longer if you are not overweight and you do not do hard physical work or play sports that stress the joint.
 If you are older than 60 when you have joint replacement surgery, the artificial joint will probably last the rest of your life.

 People who have a partial knee replacement may have less pain.
 But in one study they were not as satisfied as people who had a total knee replacement.footnote 2